It may seem odd that a Christian, of all people, would choose not to celebrate Christmas. After all, Christ’s name is in the word Christmas, right?

 But the hour cometh, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship Him.

 God is a Spirit: and they that worship Him must worship Him in spirit and in truth.
 John 4:23-24

-“But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light:..”
-1 Pet.
-2:9
+“But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light” (1 Peter 2:9).

-We are all part of God’s family at different stages of growth.
-Having a good conscience toward God, we must go forward with the knowledge each one of us has been given.
+And having a good conscience toward God, we must go forward, bravely and obediently, with the knowledge each one of us has been given.